DeveshPatodkar/Todo/README.md

 - **Mark Task as Done:** `PUT /done_task`
   - Marks a task as complete for the authenticated user.

-Use the provided credentials for testing the functionality of the TerabhAI_TODO API.
+Use the provided credentials for testing the functionality of the TODO API.